shaloo/docs.arcana/docs/howto/integrate_auth/integrate_rainbow.md

 !!! tip "RainbowKit Integration Example"

-      Here is the [RainbowIt integration example source code](https://github.com/arcana-network/auth-wagmi/tree/main/examples/rainbowkit-integration) for your reference.
+      Here is the [RainbowKit integration example source code](https://github.com/arcana-network/auth-wagmi/tree/main/examples/rainbowkit-integration) for your reference.

 You have successfully integrated your dApp with the Arcana RainbowKit Connector.